 - Interstitial cystitis.

-- Other reported associations include appendicitis, systemic lupus erythematosus and Kawasaki disease.
+- Other reported associations include appendicitis and systemic lupus erythematosus.

 - Urinalysis: initial test to identify likely infection but a urine sample needs to be sent to the laboratory.
-See separate article Urine Dipstick Analysis.
+See the separate article on Urine Dipstick Analysis.
 Positive nitrite test +/- positive leukocyte esterase test.
-Haematuria and proteinuria occur in urinary tract infection (UTI) but are also present in other conditions.
+Haematuria and proteinuria occur in UTI but are also present in other conditions.